yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 :heavy_check_mark: Use [SPOT Node pools](/azure/aks/spot-node-pool), to take advantage of unused capacity in Azure data centers while getting a significant discount on the VM.

-**Reduce Network travel** _to reduces energy and carbon footprint, impacted by the routing appliances and the distance traveled to transmit data_
+**Reduce Network travel** _to reduce energy and carbon footprint, impacted by the routing appliances and the distance traveled to transmit data_

 :heavy_check_mark: Consider using [Proximity Placement Groups](/azure/aks/reduce-latency-ppg) to reduce network latency